Australian Cobberdogs Coats and Colours

 Red

-Belongs to the Solid Group. |
+Belongs to the Solid Group. and Rare group |

 DILUTES

 rose dogs are also well loved for their Ghost eye colour.
 That starts as a clear bluish green and changes with maturity to a clear hazel often with a slight green tone.
+Unique and almost human like.

 NOTE despite the unusual ghost like appearance the expression remains soft and kind